qeesung/gitaly/doc/beginners_guide.md

 ##### Gitaly Proto

-The [Protocol buffer documentation][proto-docs] combined with the `*.proto` files should be enough to get you started.
+The [Protocol buffer documentation][proto-docs] combined with the `*.proto` files in the [gitaly-proto repository][gitaly-proto] should be enough to get you started.
 A service needs to be picked that can receive the procedure call.
 A general rule of thumb is that the service is named either after the Git CLI command, or after the Git object type.

-If either your request or response data cal exceed 100KB you need to use the `stream` keyword.
+If either your request or response data can exceed 100KB you need to use the `stream` keyword.
 To generate the server and client code, run `make`.
 If this succeeds without any errors, create a feature branch to commit your changes to.
 Then create a merge request and wait for a review.